 Everyone knows that the fey live in the Dreaming, and that spirits of the dead can linger in the Bleak Gate, but most people are unclear on just what they are.
-They disagree on whether one can physically go to these realms by walking, or if one would need magic, and if one went there just what one would see.
+They disagree on whether you can physically go to these realms by walking, or if you would need magic, and if you went there just what you'd see.